RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/Compass Maze - notes.md

 ---

 #Introduction:
-In this project, children will learn ...
+In this project, children will learn how to use the Sense HAT magnetometer (compass), and use the compass direction to navigate through a maze.

 #Online Resources